 Are integrated in a long range community strategy;

 Enhance deteriorated residential and business districts.

-The projects to be funded through the various programs are classified in four categories:
+The projects to be funded through the various programs are classified in these categories:

 CDBG program funds can be used to build community facilities, roads, parks; to repair or rehabilitate housing, to provide new or increased public services to local residents or to fund initiatives that generate or retain new jobs.

 Miami-Dade County received $4,884,311 in Community Development Block Recovery (CDBG-R) funds in 2009 as part of the American Recovery and Reinvestment Act.
 CDBG-R funds will be used to promote community development and neighborhood stabilization in low-to-moderate income areas.

 As a result of Hurricanes Katrina and Wilma, Congress appropriated Community Development Block Grant (CDBG) funding under the Military Construction Appropriations and Emergency Hurricane Supplemental Appropriation Act to five states for disaster relief, long term recovery, and the restoration of infrastructure related to these storms.
 Disaster Recovery CDBG (CDBG DRI) funds were used for infrastructure and housing repairs and improvements.

 From time to time it may become necessary to reallocate funds from previously-approved activities to other activities in order to insure timely completion.

 Neighborhood Focus NRSAs are represented by Community Advisory Committees (CACs) and are targeted to receive CDBG-funded neighborhood-specific programs and services.